eranamar-zz/eranamar.github.io/_posts/2017-05-12-Recurrent-Neural-Network---Dropout-for-LSTMs.markdown

 Several works tried to apply dropout to LSTM layers in several naive ways but without success.
 It seems that just dropping randomly some coordinates from the recurrent connections <span class="MathJax_Preview"><script type="math/tex">
 \mathbf{h}^{\left(t-1\right)}
 </script>
-</span> impair the ability of the LSTM layer to learn long\short term dependencies.
+</span> impair the ability of the LSTM layer to learn long\short term dependencies and does not improve generalization.
 In the next section we will review some works that applied dropout to LSTMs in a way that successfully yields better generalization.
 </div>
 <h1 class="Section">
 <a class="toc" name="toc-Section-3">3</a> Variants